shahar0809/Mesh-Viewer/Assignment2Report/Assignment2Report_part1.md

 }
 ```

 Now we need to check whether a given point is inside a triangle.
+We created the `Overlaps` function:

+- Input:
-In The function, we get the there vertices of the triangle and the point to check for overlapping.
+  - vertices of the triangle
+  - input point
+- Output:
+  - Whether the point is inside the triangle

 From the three given vertices, we can find the triangle's edges.
-Then using the first function we talk about, we can decide if the given point is inside the triangle, check if the value is positive or the point is on the left triangle's edge.
+Then, using the first function we mentioned, we can decide if the given point is inside the
+triangle by checking if the value is positive or if the point is on the left triangle's edge.

 ```cpp
 bool Renderer::Overlaps(const glm::vec3 v1, const glm::vec3 v2, const glm::vec3 v3, const glm::vec3 point)